OMF International: Inland pioneering

 In 1872, the China Inland Mission's London council was formed.
 In 1875, it began to evangelise China systematically.
 Taylor requested 18 missionaries from God for the nine provinces which were still unreached.
 In 1881, he requested a further 70 missionaries, and, in 1886, 100 missionaries.
 In 1887 "The Hundred missionaries" were sent to China.
 Taylor travelled across several continents to recruit for the China Inland Mission.
 By the end of the nineteenth century, the CIM was well known around the world.
 Richard Lovett wrote about the practices of the missionaries in 1899.
 He noted that they were humble and not from the upper classes and they were having good success because they were willing to "rough it".
 That year Henrietta Soltau set up a training home for women missionaries in North London.
 She was secretary of the ladies' council of the CIM and hundreds were trained there.

+China Inland Mission's focus on China's interior substantially expanded rural China's exposure to Protestantism.